rsksmart/devportal-1.0/courses/user-course.md

 [](#top "collapsible")
 - Are there any prior requirements for taking the course?
   > A:
-  > A basic understanding of blockchain fundamentals.
+  > An understanding of blockchain fundamentals can be helpful, but is optional.
   > This course is focused on enabling the student to go from *knowing what blockchain is* to *using
   > blockchain* in a practical way.
 - Is there a time frame for completing the course?